"Inside WFU" Archive

 Categories: Inside WFU

-Information Systems’ annual Academic Technology showcase, TechX, is a virtual event to recognize the many new and creative ways in which technology is being incorporated into classrooms and work settings to foster relationships, derive deeper learning outcomes, and inspire colleagues and peers.
-On March 26 and 27, join us for live and recorded online presentations highlighting this important work.
-We will gather for a celebratory meet and greet on Thursday, March 28.
+Information Systems’ annual Academic Technology showcase, TechX, is an event to recognize and celebrate the many creative ways that technology is being incorporated into classrooms and work settings to foster relationships, derive deeper learning outcomes, and inspire colleagues and peers.

 Categories: Inside WFU